On behalf of The Law Office of Gustavo E. Frances, P.A.

 Going ahead and filing the child(ren) as a dependent could cause the claim to be disallowed, especially if the custodial parent claims the child(ren) as a dependent.
 You do have the choice of simply not filing with the child as a dependent and letting the matter go.

 If you do decide to pursue the matter, however, it is best that you do so through an attorney.
-Contact the Fort Lauderdale family law lawyer at The Law Office of Gustavo E. Frances today to see where you stand as far as taxes and non-custodial dependents.
+Contact the Fort Lauderdale child custody attorney at The Law Office Of Gustavo E. Frances, P.A. today to see where you stand as far as taxes and non-custodial dependents.